 Fabiane Sebaio is the Executive Director of the CWC and holds a Masters in ecology and wildlife management.
 She leads the platform, the implementation of climate-smart practices, and the construction of productive and sustainable landscapes in the Cerrado Mineiro region.

-Giulia is an experienced business director at the International Union for the Conservation of Nature, with demonstrable expertise in sustainable development.
+Giulia is an experienced business former director at the International Union for the Conservation of Nature, with demonstrable expertise in sustainable development.
 She has been collaborating with Nespresso across various sustainability initiatives for over 10 years.